 Revival of Aesthetics – A.I.
-Driven Immersive Experience
+Driven Immersive Cultural Experience 2022

 We ought to wrongly categorize carpets as some sort of a decoration for our homes.
 Meanwhile carpet weaving is a powerful instrument for the Eastern culture to pass on knowledge, archive collective memories and even express love.
 What seems abstract is in fact not.